timurista/senior-web-dev-course/javascript-algorithms/bigo.md

 ## Big O
 formalized fuzzy counting.
 Relationship of how Runtime grows as input size grows.
 `O(f(n))`, f(n) input and runtime
+linear
+quadratic
+contstant
+or something different

+## Big picture
+We drop off constants and care about shape of n, order of magnitude.
+So as n grows by constant increasing factor we say O(n).
+However for nested for loops, we get O(n^2) as you do operations of n * n inside the outer and inner for loop.